Abdelhay1212/Abdelhay1212/README.md

 ## 🚀 About Me

 - 🔭 I’m currently working on:
-  - Building Text Editor with Pytohn
+  - Building Text Editor using Pytohn

-- 🌱 I’m currently learning:
-  - Google Cloud

 - 📫 How to reach me: abdelhayettaouaf@gmail.com